 In 1969 the government decided to mix water from traditional sources, such as dams and wells, with recycled water from the city's sewage-treatment plant in order to supplement Windhoek's fresh water.
 As the city's population continued to grow rapidly, in the 1990s it was decided to build another treatment plant to convert sewage into drinking water.
 This was completed in 2002.
 Now more than one-third of Windhoek's drinking water comes from this unlikely source, making the city the world leader in turning waste-water into drinking water.

-Source 1 Water is a scarce and precious resource in Namibia.
-These women walk for hours a day to collect water.
+Source 1.45 Water is a scarce and precious resource in Namibia.

-Source 2 Climate data: Windhoek, monthly averages
+Source 1.46 Climate data: Windhoek, monthly averages

 Drawing climate graphs